 A notary public is an official authorized to witness and certify document signings by the state government.
-Their main job is to verify the signer’s identities and that they have signed the document of their own free will.
+Their main job is to verify the signer’s identity and that they have signed the document of their own free will.

-Before a notary can witness the document signing, they must confirm the signer’s identity using state or federal issued ID, such as a driver’s license or passport.
+Before a notary can witness the document signing, they must confirm the signer’s identity using state or federal-issued ID, such as a driver’s license or passport.

 Once the identities have been confirmed and the document signed, the notary will apply their own signature, and individual seal, legally guaranteeing the document signatures are valid and have been carried out according to local state law.

-Remote Online Notarization (RON) has made it easier to create, edit, eSign, and notarize documents at your convenience, from wherever you work.
+Remote Online Notarization (RON) has made it easier to create, edit, eSign, and notarize documents at your convenience from wherever you work.